LYKN: 2024: Subsequent releases, first solo concert, and ThamePo series

-On December 13, the first episode of ThamePo: Heart That Skips a Beat was aired.
-It was aired on GMM25 and Netflix until its finale on March 7.
-LYKN played the main characters in the series, as the boyband MARS and their individual characters; Jakrapatr Kaewpanpong (William) as Teema Kanjanakittkul (Thame); Pichetpong Chiradatesakunvong (Hong) as Dylan Zhou; Thanat Danjesda (Nut) as Junn Tangsakultham (Jun); Rapeepong Supatineekitdecha (Lego) as Napassakorn Jatutaweechot (Nano / No), and Chayatorn Trairattanapradit (Tui) as Pavee Warisphol (Pepper / Per).
-They also participated in singing several soundtracks for the series.
+In late 2024, LYKN starred in the series ThamePo: Heart That Skips a Beat as the fictional boy band MARS, marking their first on-screen acting role.
+The group's casting had been previously announced earlier that year during the "GMMTV 2024: UP & ABOVE Part 2" press conference.
+The series aired from December 2024 to March 2025 on GMM25 and Netflix.
+LYKN played the main characters in the series, with William as Teema Kanjanakittkul (Thame), Hong as Dylan Zhou, Nut as Junn Tangsakultham (Jun), Lego as Napassakorn Jatutaweechot (Nano), and Tui as Pavee Warisphol (Pepper).
+The group also performed several soundtrack songs for the series.